14 Top-Rated Attractions & Things to Do in Toulon

 7. Traditional Provençal Markets

 The city of Toulon is well known for its traditional Provençal markets.
-The most famous is the market held on the Cours Lafayette.
-A visit to the market gives tourists a taste of the typical daily life in Toulon.
+For a taste of typical daily life in Toulon, the Cours Lafayette Market is one of the best places to visit.

-There is also a farmers market known as "Petit Cours" ("Small Market") which is held at the Rue Paul Lendrin on Fridays and Saturdays in the morning until 1pm.
+There is also a farmers' market known as "Petit Cours" ("Small Market") which is held at the Rue Paul Lendrin on Tuesdays, Fridays, and Saturdays in the morning until 1pm.
 This market exclusively features locally sourced products.

 Other markets also sell fruits, vegetables, fresh fish, and local cheeses, such as the Mourillon Market (in the area of the old fishermen's village) on the Place Monseigneur Deydier near the port.
 This market is held every morning except Mondays from 8am until 12:30pm.